dy/piezo/docs/r&d.md

   + doesn't introduce any new syntax space
   + it has "safe" or "light" semantic expectation, like, noone would guess it does something heavy
     + unlike `a \ b` or `a \\ b`
-  - associates with autohotkey, which is the opposite of fast
+  - associates with autohotkey and other heavy scripts, which is the opposite of fast
   + associates with assembly langs and others: Most assembly languages, AutoHotkey, AutoIt, Lisp, Common Lisp, Clojure, PGN, Rebol, Red, Scheme
     + csound
   - single-comment breaks inline structures like a(x)=b;c;d.